nukiska/todo_app/README.md

 #  Simple Django Task List App

+This app is test project for my learning and discovering Django.

 After **user registration**, this app allows you to **create a task** by writting the name and the description of task with the date of its completion.

 The task list shows the name of the created task, its status (complete, incomplete) and the **time remaining** until the deadline expires.